rachelrj/Cattle-IQ/README.md

 # CattleIQ

-CattleIQ is a python application which scrapes cattle market reports and stores these records in both AWS S3 and in NOT DECIDED DATABASE.
+CattleIQ is a python application which scrapes cattle market reports and stores these records in both AWS S3 and in Clickhouse.

 This application is ran regularly via AWS eventbridge to scrape new data.